 - (d) An employee shall be furnished a copy of any statement written for inclusion in the employee's personnel file concerning the employee's conduct or work performance. - (e) An employee shall have an opportunity to submit a written statement in opposition to any materials placed in the employee's personnel file by the Housing Authority.
-This shall be done by sending such comment to the Executive Director with a copy to the employee's supervisor, and a copy to the employee's personnel file.
+This shall be done by sending such comment to the Executive Director with a copy to the employee's personnel file.